 Indian School is an east- west Albuquerque boulevard that ends at the Embudo Canyon Open Space at the far east side of the city..

-There are other hikers out this morning, and, as we pass each other on the trail, we all say our hellos cheerfully.
-Nature lovers are glad to be out even if seeing humans is not what we come out for.
+Other hikers are out this early morning, and, as we pass each other on the trail, we all say our hellos cheerfully.
+Nature lovers are glad to be out even if seeing humans is not what we come to the foothills for.

-By the time we return to the parking lot,more parking spaces have opened up and the lot is almost empty.
+By the time Alex and I return to the parking lot,more parking spaces have opened up and the lot is looking empty like it does most working days of the week.

-You would think there would be more people hiking with a city of almost a million right below us.
+You would think there would be more people hiking with a city of almost a million spread as far north, south and west as we can see.

-It is a bit funny that we put Open and Close times on the Wilderness.
+It is a bit funny to me that we put Open and Close times on the Wilderness and have a locked gate to keep people out.

 Golf carts are standard equipment at most courses.
 They speed up play,bring revenue to the course, make the course more accessible.